Christianization of the Franks

 Christianization of the Franks was the process of converting the pagan Franks to Catholicism between the late 5th and late 8th centuries.
 It was started by Clovis I, regulus of Tournai, with the insistence of his wife, Clotilde and Saint Remigius, the bishop of Reims.

 Political landscape

 Unlike many other Germanic people who migrated to the Roman Empire during the Migration Period the Salian Franks and the Ripuarian Franks, were not Arian, but still pagan.
 The Arians believed that Jesus was a distinct and separate being from God the Father, both subordinate to and created by Him.
-This contrasted Nicene Christianity, whose followers believe that God the Father, Jesus, and the Holy Spirit are three persons of one being (consubstantiality).
+This contrasted with Nicene Christianity, whose followers believe that God the Father, Jesus, and the Holy Spirit are three persons of one being (consubstantiality).
 However, when Arianism was declared a heresy at the First Council of Nicaea in 325, the banished Arians (such as Bishop Ulfilas) proceeded to convert Germanic pagans to their faith in the 4th century.
 These Gothic converts came to dominate Christian Gaul.